ShaneHutter/packmule/README.md

 ## Concepts
 * Entirely Python3 dependant
-* Similar features to Yum
+* Similar features to Yum, and compatibilty
+	* Import settings from yum configurations
+		* A drop-in replacement for yum using Python3
 	* Read yum.repos.d
 * Use switching closer to pacman
 	* You don't always need to sync repos